WWE Night of Champions lineup: The latest card for the Memorial Day weekend event in Saudi Arabia - Pro Wrestling Dot Net

 -Brock Lesnar vs. Cody Rhodes

-Powell’s POV: Barring a change, Zayn will be making his first appearance on a WWE event in Saudi Arabia.
-For what it’s worth, Paul Heyman explained on Smackdown that The Bloodline flexed their muscle with the board of directors to give him and Sikoa the shot at the tag team titles.
+Powell’s POV: Mustafa Ali won a battle royal on Raw to earn the Intercontinental Championship match.
 WWE NOC will stream live on Peacock with an advertised start time of noonCT/1ET on the Saturday of Memorial Day weekend.
 I will be covering the show live and a same day audio review will be available for Dot Net Members (including our Patreon patrons).

 Be the first to comment